agk71/Hex/README.md

 * The human player
 * Testing if a player has won
 * Building a Computer Player

+## To Do

+* "Game-won" test
+* Refinement of AI player
+* UI to define human and computer players

 ### How to run